History of Hanuman Chalisa: When Was It Written, by Whom & Why

 Hanuman Chalisa: The Ultimate Prayer

-To understand Hanuman Chalisa’s power, we first need to know about Hanuman ji himself.
+To understand the power of the Hanuman Chalisa, we first need to know about Hanuman ji himself.

 In Ramayana, Hanuman is Ram Bhagwan’s most devoted follower.
 As the son of वायु देव (Vayu Dev) – the wind god – he possesses incredible strength, wisdom, and devotion.